 The Nasal Bones

-A pair of bones that sit at the roof of the face and create the initial contour of the nose known as the bridge of the nose.
+The nasal bones are a pair of bones that sit at the roof of the face and create the initial contour of the nose known as the bridge of the nose.
 They meet in the midline with one another and additionally articulate with the frontal bone superiorly via the frontonasal suture and the maxilla laterally via the nasomaxillary sutures.

-The Zygomatic Bone
+The Zygomatic Bones

 The zygomatic bone is the bridge between the neurocranium and the viscerocranium.
 It forms the lateral prominences of the face (“cheekbones”) where the zygomatic and temporal portions of the zygomatic arch meet each other.
 It also articulates with the maxilla via the zygomaticomaxillary suture and the frontal bone via the frontozygomatic suture.
 Inside the bony orbit it contacts the frontal bone, the sphenoid bone and the maxilla.

-The Lacrimal Bone
+The Lacrimal Bones

 The lacrimal bone can be found on the medial wall of the bony orbit.
 It houses the lacrimal sac and supports the contents of the eye socket.
 Anteriorly it is surround by the maxilla, superiorly by the frontal bone and posteriorly by the ethmoid bone.